Sleeping with the Enemy (album)

 Sleeping With the Enemy is the second studio album by American rapper Paris.
+It was released on November 24, 1992, through Scarface Records.
+Produced entirely by Paris himself, it features guest appearances from LP and Son Doobie and contributions from Kenny Martin, Eric Bertraud, DJ Yon, DJ Shadow, Khaliq Asharri and Kif.
+The album peaked at number 182 on the Billboard 200 and number 23 on the Top R&B/Hip-Hop Albums charts in the United States.

+Background

 Released on November 24, 1992, it stimulated much controversy with the songs "Bush Killa" (a revenge fantasy about the assassination of then-president George H. W. Bush) and "Coffee, Donuts & Death" (a cop-killing tirade).
-It also featured a young DJ Shadow on production.

 Originally scheduled for a pre–presidential election release in 1992, the album was eventually released on Paris' own Scarface Records after Time Warner shareholders and media pressure prevented then-Warner Bros.
 Records subsidiary Tommy Boy Records from releasing the project.

 It was re-released in a limited release subtitled The Deluxe Edition; it was digitally enhanced, reworked, and contains alternate versions.
-The album sold over 480,000 copies.
+As of 2003, the album sold over 480,000 copies.